olanaso/Leaflet.MeasurePolygon/README.md

 Then, add the plugin code to your project.
 You can find the full code for the plugin in the original question.

+If failed Editable use editable.js from folder libs

 ## Usage

 To add the Measure Polygon control to your map, first initialize your map with the `editable` option set to `true`.
 Then, create a new instance of the `L.Control.MeasurePolygon` control and add it to your map: